invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureSignInLogsGraph.rst

     - Application is the parameter specifying App-only access (access without a user) for authentication and authorization.
     - Default: Delegated access (access on behalf a user)

+-MergeOutput (optional)
+    - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.
+    - Default: No

 -UserIds (optional)
     - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.